syslog-ng/syslog-ng.github.io/doc/_admin-guide/050_The_configuration_file/007_Managing_complex_syslog-ng_configurations/001_Reusing_config_blocks.md

 arguments to a template, or optional arguments to an underlying driver.

 The three dots (...) at the end of the argument list refer to any additional parameters.
-It tells syslog-ng OSE that this macro accepts `` `__VARARGS__` ``, therefore any name-value pair can be passed without validation.
+It tells {{ site.product.short_name }} that this macro accepts `` `__VARARGS__` ``, therefore any name-value pair can be passed without validation.
 To reference this argument-list, insert
 `` `__VARARGS__` `` to the place in the block where you want to